 From studies conducted abroad, depression is reported by 24-74% of patients with epilepsy while anxiety in 10-25%.
 Around 64% of people with epilepsy in the Philippines suffer from anxiety and 51% from depression.

-Living with epilepsy presents challenges affecting many aspects of life, including relationships with family and friends, school, employment and leisure activities.
-The best tool for managing it is education so that the patient and his or her loved ones can make informed decisions based on the situation when seizures strike.
+Living with epilepsy presents challenges affecting many aspects of life, including relationships with family and friends, school, employment, and leisure.